design-automation/gs-json/README.md

 The *topology index* refers to one of the four sub-arrays: either the POINTS, VERTICES, WIRES or FACES.
 The value must therefore be in the range [0-4].

-The entity index array points to specific geometric entities or ranges of entities.
+The entity index array referes to specific geometric entities or ranges of entities.
 The first element in the array is the *topology index*, which identifies the topological level.
 This is followed by indices that dig down into the geometry, through the topological levels.
 The basic form of these arrays are as follows:
-* For indexing POINTS: [0, point_set_index, point_index]
-* For indexing VERTEX entities: [0, vertex_index]
+* For indexing VERTEX entities: [0, vertex_index, point_index]
-* For indexing WIRE entities: [1, wire_index, edge_index, vertex_index]
+* For indexing WIRE entities:   [1, wire_index, implicit_edge_index, implicit_vertex_index, point_index]
-* For indexing FACE entities: [2, face_index, wire_index, edge_index, vertex_index]
+* For indexing FACE entities:   [2, face_index, implicit_wire_index, implicit_edge_index, implicit_vertex_index, point_index]

-It is important to note that the entity index array can point to implicit geometric entities.
+An entity index array may be truncated.

-For example, here are two examples of entity index arrays:
+For example,
 * wire 0, edge 1, vertex 0:
   * [1,0,1,0]
-* face 0, wire 1, edge 2, vertex 0:
-  * [2,0,1,2,0]

-An entity index array may be truncated.
-For example,
 * face 0, wire 1, edge 2:
-  * [2,0,1,2] No need to specify any vertices.
+  * [2,0,1,2]

+The *point_index* must be 0 (assumng it has not been truncated).
+This is because a vertex can only have one point.
+For straight line polygonal geometry, the *implicit_edge_index* must be either 0 or 1, since straight line edges can only have two vertices.

 An entity index value may use right side indexing, i.e. negative numbers (c.f.
 Python slicing).
 For example: